About Us

 Mangrove Forests

-These forests are adapted to live in environments with high salinity and low oxygen levels.
+These forests are adapted to survive in environments with high salinity and low oxygen levels.
 Throughout the world, there are about 80 mangrove tree species.
 In Puerto Rico, we have four of them: Red Mangrove (Rhizophora mangle), Black Mangrove (Avicennia germinans), White Mangrove (Languncularia racemosa), and Buttonwood Mangrove (Conocarpus erectus).
 Some adaptations and characteristics of mangroves are the following: tolerance to high levels of salinity, aerial roots, and floating seeds.
 Mangrove forests protect the coast from erosion and help reduce the impact of hurricanes and tsunamis.
+Mangroves also absorb high levels of carbon dioxide (greenhouse gas) from the atmosphere and store it (carbon sequestration); preventing these emissions from contributing to global warming.

 Subtropical Dry Forest